 Daughter Meda Venetta Miner (1887-1968) was born on Nov.
 29, 1887 in Connellsville or near Greensburg, Westmoreland County.

-At the tender age of 15, on June 26, 1902, she married 23-year-old George Smith Buttermore (1879-1966), the son of Alex and Sarah (Stillwagon) Buttermore of Connellsville.
+At the tender age of 15, on June 26, 1902, she married 23-year-old George Smith Buttermore (June 18, 1879-1966), the son of Alexander and Sarah (Stillwagon) Buttermore of Connellsville.
 At the time, she resided with her parents in Hempfield Township near Greensburg, and he was a coal miner of Hempfield.
 Because she was underage, her father had to provide his consent.
 The wedding was held in Greensburg by Rev. A.J.
 Bird.

-The couple produced a family of nine children -- Blanche Allen, Lilly Uncapher, Alice Martone, Esther Callihan, Sarah Snyder, Harry E. Buttermore, Grace Doutt, Meda Catherine Buttermore and Alexander E. Buttermore.
+The couple produced a family of nine children -- Blanche Allen, Lilly Uncapher, Alice Martone, Esther Marie Martin Callihan, Sarah Snyder, Harry E. Buttermore, Grace Doutt, Meda Catherine Buttermore and Alexander E. Buttermore.

 The Buttermores resided in Westmoreland County (1903), Connellsville (1903-1905), Indiana, Indiana County, PA (1907), Fayette City, Fayette County (1910), and finally in New Castle, Lawrence County, PA.